Colombian entry requirements for travelers

 Travelers must be aware of the legal landscape in Colombia, as penalties for breaking the law may be more severe than in Canada, with no existing treaty for offender transfer between the two countries.
 Some of the laws and regulations that you need to follow and respect are:

-Check out travel tips for Colombia from the Government of Canada website
+Check out up to date travel advice for Colombia from the Government of Canada website.

-You can also register with the [Registration of Canadians Abroad] service, which allows the Government of Canada to contact you and assist you in case of an emergency abroad.
+Another precaution you can take would be to register with the [Registration of Canadians Abroad] service, which allows the Government of Canada to contact you and assist you in case of an emergency abroad.

 Rainy Season Caution